Kooringal (NSW)

 The level of residential development activity in Kooringal is very low in comparison to the average area assessed nationally by AreaSearch

-Kooringal had 3 dwelling approvals annually over the past five years, totalling 19.
-This low development activity reflects its rural nature, with housing needs driving development rather than market demand.
-Individual projects can significantly impact annual growth due to the small number of approvals.
+Kooringal has had minimal residential development activity, with an average of 3 dwelling approvals annually over the past five years, totalling 19.
+This low level reflects its rural nature, where development is typically driven by local housing needs rather than broader market demand.
+The small number of approvals means individual projects can significantly impact annual growth and relativity statistics.

-Kooringal's development levels are substantially lower than Rest of NSW and national averages.
-All new construction was detached houses, reflecting the area's rural character where larger properties are typical.
-This favours detached housing more than current patterns (81.0% at Census), indicating robust demand for family homes.
-With around 1838 people per dwelling approval, Kooringal has a highly mature market.
+Kooringal's development levels are substantially lower than those in Rest of NSW and below national averages.
+All new construction has been detached houses, reflecting the area's rural character where larger properties and space are preferred.
+This favours detached housing more than current patterns suggest (81.0% at Census), indicating robust demand for family homes.
+With around 1838 people per dwelling approval, Kooringal reflects a highly mature market.

-Given stable or declining population forecasts, it may experience less housing pressure, creating favourable conditions for buyers.
+Given stable or declining population forecasts, Kooringal may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development